-She is Caucasian but she told me she felt that we were so alike in so many ways.
-Then somehow she got off to another topic regarding our former president whom she didn’t like and she told me how she was responsible for getting a busload of people to Washington to protest his policies.
-They say you should never talk about politics and religion because they are toxic topics.
+Although the woman is Caucasian she told me she felt that we were so alike in so many ways.
+Then somehow she got off to another topic regarding our former president whom she didn’t like, sharing with me how she was responsible for getting a busload of people to Washington to protest his policies.
+It’s said that you should never talk about politics and religion because they are toxic topics.

-And we were going back and forth with our own idealogy until finally agreeing to disagree.
+We were going back and forth with our own ideologies until finally agreeing to disagree.
 The one thing I got out of the conversation as it moved ‘out of the blue’ to the topic of socialism, is that we don’t really know the true meaning of the word.

 She said to her it meant trying to make sure we all had the same exact cars in our driveways, the same ability to own a home, the same schools, jobs, everything.
 I was floored because that was not my idea of socialism.

 I said: “No!
 No!
 No!
 That’s not what it means!
 Are you serious?”